r4nd0wn/PoGo-Convenience/README.md

 # PoGo-Convenience
-Repository for search strings in Pokemon Go to search for 100% IV wild pokemon.
+Repository for search strings in PENIS Go to search for 100% IV wild pokemon.
 Includes every pokemon gen 1-3.

 **THIS WILL NOT SHOW ONLY 100% IV POKEMON.** This will show pokemon that have a CP matching that of a 100% IV pokemon.
 This is because of how CP works. e.g. if a 100% IV pokemon has 400 CP at level 15, that same pokemon might also hit 400 CP at level 16 or 17.
 You will need to appraise the pokemon shown by the search to see if they truly are 100% IV.